 With Douger app

-We began the process with research goals to: identify and analyze Douger's competitors in order to gain a better understanding of the dog walkers app industry, and uncover gaps among the existing apps.
-We also wanted to discover what percentage of people use dog walker apps, and lastly, to learn who is our users? are they young and busy or old and retired?
+l began the process with research goals to: identify and analyze Douger's competitors in order to gain a better understanding of the dog walkers app industry, and uncover gaps among the existing apps. l also wanted to discover what percentage of people use dog walker apps, and lastly, to learn who my users are? are they young and busy or old and retired?
 Afterward, I conducted a competitive analysis of iOS apps and websites that shared similar target audiences and provided similar services as Douger.
-We decided to observe individually and make a report and share it with each other.
 I checked App Store reviews to gauge the strengths and weaknesses of each competitor and read customer reviews of the competition.
 I then downloaded all competitor apps on my phone and rate them based on first impression, interaction, visual design, and content on my google sheet.

-To better understand the pain points and goals of those who use dogwalker apps and to answer other parts of our research questions that the secondary research was unable to answer, we made a survey and sent it to all dog owners which we found on Instagram by using #doglover #dogparent #ilovemydog #dogisafamily and also on dog owners Facebook groups.
-We also interviewed 22 people.
+To better understand the pain points and goals of those who use dogwalker apps and to answer other parts of my research questions that the secondary research was unable to answer, l made a survey and sent it to all dog owners which l found on Instagram by using #doglover #dogparent #ilovemydog #dogisafamily and also on dog owners Facebook groups. l also interviewed 22 people.

-According to the research analysis and synthesis, we tried to find a common theme in our data and grouped users who personify those themes.
-So, we created personas.
+According to the research analysis and synthesis, I tried to find a common theme in our data and grouped users who personify those themes.
+So, I created personas.

 Using the research findings, sitemap, and developed persona, I was then able to chart a user flow.
 The flow below shows several main paths for a use:

 We started to make low fi-wireframes in Marvel.
 This enabled us to visualize the early designs more concretely, see how the interactions flowed, and to be able to have users test it out.
 After receiving feedback and implementing some changes to the wireframes, we moved on to the visual design phase.